 Vary Feeding Times

-Vary the feeding times the dog eats.
-This way the dog does not know when the next meal is coming.
+Vary the time of day that the dog is fed.
+This way the dog does not know when the next meal is coming and cannot anticipate it.

 Snacks